 Chapter 2 Internal Control

-2.1 General
+2.1 General Internal Control Requirements

-Effective control and accountability must be maintained for all cash, real and personal property, and other assets funded by public funds.
+In relation to TWC grant awards, effective control and accountability must be maintained for all funds, property, and other assets.
+Assets must be adequately safeguarded and used solely for authorized purposes.
+Internal controls must provide reasonable assurance of compliance with grant requirements, reliable reporting, and effective, efficient operations.

 2.2 Components of Internal Control